Blackjack rules are really simple and everybody can learn them really quickly. Just read our guide about the rules of blackjack today.

 For players, the best combination is blackjack (natural - an ace and ten value card) If a player has this combination, he immediately wins, that is, if the dealer does not have a blackjack too.
 In this case, this is a draw.

 Once all cards are dealt, the game continues with the player on the left of the dealer.
 The player first has to decide whether to use any of the side bets, which we describe later in this article.

 After the cards are dealt the player has several options.
 Either his cards are good enough and he decides not to have other cards.
-This is the option to stand.
+This is the option to STAND.
 If the value of his hand is not enough, he can ask for another card.
-This is the possibility of a hit.
-When the next card goes over 21, the player automatically pulls (busts).
+This is the possibility of a HIT.
+When the next card goes over 21, the player automatically losses (busts).

 Once all players play their rounds, it is time for a dealer to play.
 He first turns his hole card.